What we think

 In the decade following the global financial crisis, the health service faced the most prolonged spending squeeze in its history, as increases in funding failed to keep pace with demand for services due to a growing population, people living longer, often with multiple long-term conditions, and advances in technology and treatment.
 This led to trade-offs between different areas of health expenditure; spending on buildings, equipment, investing in training more staff and prevention was deprioritised in order to pay for the day-to-day running of services.
-This was a false economy that has stored up problems for the future.
+This was a false economy that stored up problems for the future.

 In response to these ongoing pressures, in July 2018 the government announced a new five-year funding deal for some areas of health spending, covering the period from 2019/20 to 2023/24.
-Under this deal, spending for services covered by the NHS mandate is set to rise by an average of 3.4 per cent each year in real terms.
+Under this deal, spending for services covered by the NHS mandate was set to rise by an average of 3.4 per cent each year in real terms.

 There have been several iterative increases to health spending since the five-year NHS funding deal was announced.
-The Spring Budget in March 2020 provided an additional boost to NHS funding over this parliament, to support the new government’s manifesto commitments on more clinical staff, more primary care appointments and free hospital car parking for some groups.
+The Spring Budget in March 2020 provided an additional boost to NHS funding over this parliament, to support the new government’s manifesto commitments on more staff, more primary care appointments and free hospital car parking for some groups.

 Similarly, a number of announcements on capital investment designed to help meet the government’s pledge to invest in new or refurbished hospitals have been made.